Aevarkan/WorldEdit-BE-Docs/docs/usage/regions/selection.md

     This mode creates a cylindrical selection
     The first position marks the start of the cylinder, and every second position after that will expand the cylinder in both radius and height.

+-   `;sel convex`

+    This mode creates a convex hull selection
+    The first position marks the first point in the hull, and every second position after that will add to the hull; expanding it.